foultraengineer9/Lab1_Intro-to-AI-Robotics/README.md

-### Distance Sensor System - CS 353 Lab 1
+# Distance Sensor System - CS 353 Lab 1
-  -Description and Purpose
+###Description and Purpose
-    This repository contains a ROS 2 package designed to process simulated distance sensor data and trigger safety alerts using a custom service interface.
+    -This repository contains a ROS 2 package designed to process simulated distance sensor data and trigger safety alerts using a custom service interface.
 It was developed using strict Test-Driven Development (TDD) principle to ensure 100% test coverage for node initialization.

 The system consists of three distinct nodes:
   **Sensor Node:** Simulates and publishes distance readings (in meters) to the `distance` topic.